snakemake/snakemake/docs/index.rst

 Getting started
 ---------------

-To get a first impression, please visit https://snakemake.github.io.
+* To get a first impression, please visit https://snakemake.github.io.
+* To properly understand what Snakemake can do for you please read our `"rolling" paper <https://doi.org/10.12688/f1000research.29032.1>`_.
-News about Snakemake are published via `Twitter <https://twitter.com/search?l=&q=%23snakemake%20from%3Ajohanneskoester>`_.
+* News about Snakemake are published via `Twitter <https://twitter.com/search?l=&q=%23snakemake%20from%3Ajohanneskoester>`_.
-To learn Snakemake, please do the :ref:`tutorial`, and see the :ref:`FAQ <project_info-faq>`.
+* To learn Snakemake, please do the :ref:`tutorial`, and see the :ref:`FAQ <project_info-faq>`.
-For more advanced usage on various platforms, see the :ref:`executor_tutorial`.
+* For more advanced usage on various platforms, see the :ref:`executor_tutorial`.

 .. _main-support: